MicrosoftDocs/sql-docs/docs/reporting-services/report-server-sharepoint/deploy-report-viewer-web-part.md

 [!INCLUDE [ssrs-appliesto](../../includes/ssrs-appliesto.md)] [!INCLUDE[ssrs-appliesto-2016-and-later](../../includes/ssrs-appliesto-2016-and-later.md)] [!INCLUDE[ssrs-appliesto-sharepoint-2013-2016i](../../includes/ssrs-appliesto-sharepoint-2013-2016.md)] [!INCLUDE[ssrs-appliesto-pbirsi](../../includes/ssrs-appliesto-pbirs.md)]

-The Report Viewer Web Part is a custom Web Part that can be used to view SQL Server Reporting Services (native mode) reports within your SharePoint site.
-You can use the Web Part to view, navigate, print, and export reports on a report server.
-The Report Viewer Web Part is associated with report definition (.rdl) files that are processed by a SQL Server Reporting Services report server or a Power BI Report Server.
+The Report Viewer web part is a custom web part that can be used to view SQL Server Reporting Services (native mode) reports within your SharePoint site.
+You can use the web part to view, navigate, print, and export reports on a report server.
+The Report Viewer web part is associated with report definition (.rdl) files that are processed by a SQL Server Reporting Services report server or a Power BI Report Server.
 This Report Viewer web part cannot be used with Power BI reports hosted in Power BI Report Server.

 Use the following instructions to manually deploy the solution package that add the Report Viewer web part to a SharePoint Server 2013 or SharePoint Server 2016 environment.
 Deploying the solution is a required step for configuring the web part.